The Timer Exercise

 Time - Noon

-Situation - About to eat lunch
+Situation - Before lunch

-Body cues - Tense neck, tense hands, shallow breathing, churning stomach
+Body cues - Tense neck, tense hands, shallow breathing, churning

 Ration responses - Stretch neck, stretch hands, breathe deep, eat lunch

-Time - 1:00 PM
+Time - 1:00 pm

 Situation - On the phone